What Makes Us Tick? Susquehanna’s Finance Majors Leverage A Wealth Of Opportunities

 “I always had an interest in investments,” says senior Ty Bricker, of Manheim, Pennsylvania.
 “But I came here for the AACSB accreditation.”
 The accreditation is one of several affiliations that give finance majors a competitive edge upon their entry into the workforce.

 Bricker, who is also majoring in economics, and fellow senior Matthew Bershefsky, of Scranton, Pennsylvania, are also benefitting from Susquehanna’s two-year-old membership in the University Recognition Program of the Chartered Financial Analyst (CFA) Institute.

 Through the recognition program, the CFA Institute promotes ethics-based investment education in qualifying university degree programs aimed at developing serious investment professionals.

-Bricker and Bershefsky were the first finance majors from Susquehanna to pass the CFA Level I exam— the first step toward earning their CFA certification.
+Bricker and Bershefsky were the first finance majors from Susquehanna to pass the CFA Level I exam while still students at Susquehanna.
+The Level I exam is the first step toward earning their CFA certification.

 “If you want to work in finance, the CFA designation is a must,” Bricker says.

 Susquehanna is one of only four private, undergraduate-only AACSB schools worldwide with CFA affiliation.

 Peter Dadalt, assistant professor of finance and a CFA Charter holder, describes it as the “gold standard” for financial analysts.

 “It’s an independent credential.
 Anyone in investment management understands the distinction of passing the CFA exams,” Dadalt says.
 “The industry is littered with smart people who’ve failed the CFA exams.”